christy8059/independent-study/entries/entry_five.md

 client.create_direct_message('@user_screen_name',"The message you want to send them")

 ```
 To create a direct message we can use the method `.create_direct_message`.
-In the parenthesis I am passing in two arguements.
 The first one is the user's screen name which is wrapped in one quotation mark with the "@" symbol.
 Then followed by a comma and double quotes with the message you would like to send to that person.

 As always to run the file you would have to go into your console and type `ruby filename.rb`